Enterprise-CMCS/eAPD/terraform/oidc/README.md

 # CircleCi-oidc

-This module creates the resources necessary to use CircleCi's OIDC provider to retrieve short-term credentials from AWS for performing AWS API calls in an Actions workflow.
+This module creates the resources necessary to use CircleCi's OIDC provider to retrieve short-term credentials from AWS for performing AWS API calls.
 The advantage of this approach is that there is no need to create an IAM user and store long-term AWS credentials in CircleCi secrets.

 [Read more about configuring OpenID Connect in AWS](https://circleci.com/docs/openid-connect-tokens/)